angular-schule/website-articles/blog/2018-06-swagger-codegen-is-now-openapi-generator/README.md

 For example some big work has started on the [gradle plugin](https://github.com/OpenAPITools/openapi-generator/pull/201).
 Later a full switch of the build tool from maven to gradle could be possible, as it's building a lot faster than maven.

-Of course, We are focused on the sagger-codegen for `angular-typescript`.
+Of course, we are focused on the sagger-codegen for `angular-typescript`.
 Another plan of the new team is to consolidate all TypeScript generators into one.
 This would be very helpful, too.
 Those TypeScript generators share a lot in common and it was hard keep them in sync for general enhancements and bug fixes.
+We are waiting in eager! :smile:

 ## What you should do now

+If you are new to code generation in general, you might want to read our article "[Generate Angular API clients with Swagger ](https://angular.schule/blog/2018-04-swagger-codegen)" and start with the new OpenAPI Generator.

-You should migrate from Swagger Codegen to OpenAPI Generator.
+If you already use swagger-codegen then you should migrate from Swagger Codegen to OpenAPI Generator sooner than later.
 Please refer to the [migration guide](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/migration-from-swagger-codegen.md) for this.
 Right now it can be used as drop-in replacement.
 You don't need to look back, William Cheng and all the other 40+ top contributors won't work on swagger-codegen any more (no PR or reply to issues).
 Since the big community-power is lost, we shouldn't expect any progress on swagger-codegen any more.
-It's going to be more or less dead.